Sampling String Vacua Using Generative Models: Introduction

 Our study requires the selection of a generative model.
 There is, by now, a variety of such models, including Generative Adversarial Networks \cite{2014arXiv1406.2661G}, Variational Autoencoders (VAE) \cite{2013arXiv1312.6114K,2014arXiv1401.4082J}, Diffusion Models \cite{2015arXiv150303585S} and Transformers \cite{vaswani2023attentionneed}.
-While some generative architectures have already been tested on string-related problems, \cite{Erbin:2018csv,Halverson:2020opj,halverson2025learningtopologicalinvariance,Krippendorf:2025mhp,Seong:2024wkt,Yip:2025hon}, the topic is far from being exhausted.
+While some generative architectures have already been tested on string-related problems, such as GANs \cite{Erbin:2018csv, Halverson:2020opj}, Transformers \cite{halverson2025learningtopologicalinvariance, Yip:2025hon} and CVAEs \cite{Krippendorf:2025mhp, Seong:2024wkt}, the topic is far from being exhausted.
 In this paper, we employ two types of generative models, Bayesian Flow Networks (BFNs) \cite{2023arXiv230807037G} and Transformers \cite{vaswani2023attentionneed}.
 To the best of our knowledge, this is the first time that BFNs have been applied to string theory, or any mathematical problem.
-In contrast, there exist several applications of Transformers to string theory and mathematics, as reviewed in \cite{Yip:2025hon} and \cite{2023arXiv230815594C} (albeit not to the problem we study).
 The methodological similarities and differences between BFNs and Transformers motivate a study that compares their performance and accuracy for string theory problems.

 This is a method paper where we test the abilities of BFNs and Transformers to generate new\footnote{New here means that the vacuum is not present in the training set.} type IIB flux vacua in a pre-designated regime of moduli space.
 First, we compare the distributions of sampled vacua, both over the field space and with respect to physical properties, with the observations made in \cite{Chauhan:2025rdj}.
 We also test the interpolation and extrapolation ability of the methods, i.e. how efficiently they can generate new vacua that lie in and outside of training domain.
 Second, we explore sampling abilities conditioned on pre-determined physics-motivated constraints (the value of $\nflux$ and $|W_0|$).